ChristopherJepson/Love_suite/README.md

 This is a work in progress (WOP).
 Games were built under the direction of Kyle Schaub (https://www.udemy.com/course/lua-love)

 What was changed:
+- Unit Testing using Luna Test is now supported.
 - The game designs were refactored to work with State Management.
 - The games were combined using a Main Menu module.
 - A third game using Kyle Schaub's design was added.